-- During this reporting period, Watermaster manually measured 300 water levels at about 40 private wells, three monitoring wells, and nine municipal supply wells throughout the Chino Basin, conducted two quarterly download events at about 130 wells containing pressure transducers, collected six groundwater quality samples from 47 wells, and collected four surface water quality samples from two sites. - Pursuant to a monitoring and mitigation requirement of the Peace II Subsequent Environmental Impact Report (SEIR), Watermaster, the Inland Empire Utilities Agency (IEUA), and the Orange County Water District (OCWD) continued to implement the Prado Basin Habitat Sustainability Program (PBHSP).
-During this reporting period, Watermaster conducted two quarterly downloads of pressure transducers that measure water levels at the 18 PBHSP monitoring wells and two surface water sites, collected and reviewed climatic, vegetation, and aerial imagery data for the Prado Basin Area. - Pursuant to the Chino Basin Subsidence Management Plan, Watermaster continued to implement the Ground-Level Monitoring Program for the MZ-1 and Northwest MZ-1 areas.
-During this reporting period, Watermaster collected, processed, and checked groundwater level data and aquifer-system deformation data from the Ayala Park, Chino Creek, and Pomona extensometer facilities, continued high-resolution water-level monitoring at about 30 wells within the MZ-1 Managed Area and the Areas of Subsidence Concern, and prepared the draft technical memorandum: Construction, and Calibration of One-dimensional Compaction Models in the Northwest MZ-1 Area.
-The one-dimensional model will be used to explore subsidence management strategies and develop a subsidence management plan for Northwest MZ-1.
-Watermaster also completed 2021/22 Annual Report, which included work that characterizes the subsidence feature south of the Ontario International Airport. - Watermaster and the IEUA are continuing to implement the 2013 Amendment to the 2010 Recharge Master Plan Update (2013 RMPU) pursuant to the October 2013 Court Order authorizing its implementation.
-During this reporting period, construction of the Wineville/ Jurupa/RP3 and Lower Day projects continued.
-The required permits for the Montclair Basins project are being obtained in preparation for the start of construction in summer 2023. - During this reporting period, Watermaster and the IEUA recharged a total of 14,109 acre-feet of water: 5,275 acre-feet of stormwater and 8,834 acre-feet of recycled water.
-There was no imported water recharge during this reporting period. - Watermaster and IEUA are continuing to implement the Maximum Benefit Salinity Management Plan which includes conducting groundwater and surface water monitoring, maintaining Hydraulic Control of the basin, operating the Chino Desalters at 40,000 acre-feet per year of pumping, and managing recycled water quality and recharge.
-During this reporting period, Watermaster and the IEUA presented the technical work and received approval from the Regional Board staff in July 2022 to proceed with the work to amend the Basin Plan.
-Watermaster and IEUA are currently assessing the appropriate regulatory compliance strategy with the Regional Board staff to incorporate the longer-term averaging period into the Basin Plan. - Watermaster continued work to implement elements of the 2017 Court Order regarding ongoing improvement of the process to recalculate the Safe Yield.
-This work includes supplementing the current Safe Yield Reset methodology to address comments received during the 2020 Safe Yield recalculation process and annual data collection to evaluate changes in cultural conditions compared to the data used in the 2020 Safe Yield recalculation.
-Watermaster completed an update to the Safe Yield Reset methodology that was approved by the Court in December 2022.
-In Fall 2022, Watermaster initiated the second data collection and evaluation process pursuant to the 2017 Court Order.
+- During this reporting period, Watermaster manually measured about 300 water levels at about 40 private wells, three monitoring wells, and nine municipal supply wells throughout the Chino Basin, conducted two quarterly download events at about 130 wells containing pressure transducers, collected seven groundwater quality samples from four monitoring wells, and collected four surface water quality samples from two sites. - Pursuant to a monitoring and mitigation requirement of the Peace II Subsequent Environmental Impact Report (SEIR), Watermaster, the Inland Empire Utilities Agency (IEUA), and the Orange County Water District (OCWD) continued to implement the Prado Basin Habitat Sustainability Program (PBHSP).
+During this reporting period, Watermaster conducted two quarterly downloads of pressure transducers that measure water levels at the 18 PBHSP monitoring wells and one surface water site, prepared the annual report on the monitoring and analysis for water year 2022, and developed the PBHSP scope and budget for the fiscal year 2023/24. - Pursuant to the Chino Basin Subsidence Management Plan, Watermaster continued to implement the Ground-Level Monitoring Program for the MZ-1 and Northwest MZ-1 areas.
+During this reporting period, Watermaster: collected, processed, and checked groundwater level data and aquifer-system deformation data from the Ayala Park, Chino Creek, and Pomona extensometer facilities, continued high-resolution water-level monitoring at about 30 wells within the MZ-1 Managed Area and the Areas of Subsidence Concern.
+The Watermaster also conducted a Ground-Level Monitoring Committee meeting to review the draft technical memorandum" Construction, and Calibration of One-dimensional Compaction Models in the

+Northwest MZ-1 Area" and developed a recommended scope of work and budget of the Ground-Level Monitoring Program for

+Watermaster and the IEUA are continuing to implement the 2013 Amendment to the 2010 Recharge Master Plan Update (2013 RMPU) pursuant to the October 2013 Court Order authorizing its implementation.
+During this reporting period, construction of the Wineville/Jurupa/RP3 and Lower Day projects continued.
+The agreements for the Montclair Basins were obtained in

+- During this reporting period, Watermaster and the IEUA recharged a total of 29,501 acre-feet of water: 14,855 acre-feet of stormwater and 5,475 acre-feet of recycled water, and 9,171 acre-feet of imported water. - Watermaster and IEUA are continuing to implement the Maximum Benefit Salinity Management Plan which includes conducting groundwater and surface water monitoring, maintaining Hydraulic Control of the basin, operating the Chino Desalters at 40,000 acre-feet per year of pumping, managing recycled water quality and recharge, and participating in the re-computation of ambient water quality with the Santa Ana Watershed Project Authority and Basin Monitoring Program Task Force.
+During this reporting period, Watermaster and the IEUA worked with the Regional Board staff to identify the appropriate regulatory compliance strategy to incorporate the longer-term averaging period into the Basin Plan.
+The Watermaster and IEUA also prepared and submitted the 2022 Maximum Benefit Annual Report to the Regional Board by its regulatory deadline of April 15, 2023. - Watermaster continued work to implement elements of the 2017 Court Order.
+During this reporting period this work included completed the annual data collection and evaluation process covering the period through fiscal year 2021/22 to evaluate changes in cultural conditions compared to the data used in the 2020 Safe Yield recalculation, and initiated the process to reevaluate the Safe Yield of the Chino Basin for the period of fiscal year 2021 through 2030.